BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Results and Discussion

-A compact object of this mass cannot be supported by electron or neutron degeneracy pressure, ruling out a white dwarf or neutron star.
-The companion must therefore be a black hole.
-With a \textit{Gaia} DR3 distance of approximately 250 pc \citep{Bailer2021}, this black hole becomes the nearest known to Earth, residing about half the distance of the previous record-holders Gaia BH1 (480 pc \citep{El-Badry2023}) and Gaia BH3 (590 pc \citep{Gaia-BH3-2024}).
-Its proximity offers unparalleled opportunities for detailed follow-up study.
+A compact object with mass $M_2 \gtrsim 2.5 M_{\odot}$ cannot be supported by electron degeneracy pressure, ruling out a white dwarf.
+Considering the maximal gravitational mass $M_\mathrm{TOV} = 2.25^{+0.08}_{-0.07}\ M_{\odot}$ of nonrotating neutron stars from \citet{Fan2024}, the companion could most likely be a black hole.

-The system's most enigmatic feature---its extreme eccentricity---holds the key to its formation history.
-The absence of evidence for a dense stellar environment makes a dynamical scattering origin unlikely.
-Instead, the $e \approx 0.9989$ orbit is a natural signature of a strong natal kick imparted to the black hole during an asymmetric supernova explosion \citep{Janka2013, Popov2025}.
-BE~Lyn thus provides a pristine laboratory to constrain kick velocities and the physics of mass ejection in fallback supernovae, challenging models to account for the most eccentric black-hole binary known.
+If the companion is a neutron star (rapidly rotating), it would challenge the current record for the most massive neutron star (PSR J0952-0607 at $2.35 \pm 0.17 M_{\odot}$ \citep{Romani2022}).
+If instead it is a black hole, it would become the nearest known black hole to Earth, at a \textit{Gaia} DR3 distance of approximately 250 pc \citep{Bailer2021}---roughly half the distance of the previous record-holders Gaia BH1 (480 pc \citep{El-Badry2023}) and Gaia BH3 (590 pc \citep{Gaia-BH3-2024}).
+Its proximity offers unparalleled opportunities for detailed follow-up observations, including astrometric monitoring and multi-wavelength searches for accretion signatures.